Methods and Results of

 An area in the eastern part of Langfang city

-national roads, 497 km of provincial roads, 778 km of county roads, 1,793 km of
+497 km of provincial roads, 778 km of county roads, 1,793 km of township roads,

-total mileage of roads in the city is 11,460,000 km, and the road density is
+roads in the city is 11,460,000 km, and the road density is 178 km/100 km2,

-178 km/100 km2, ranking first in the province.
+ranking first in the province.

-Figure 1 Location of the
+Figure 1 Maps of location of the experimental area

 4.2 Technical Routes

-A BP neural network regression is used to
+The BP neural network regression is used to

 predict the importance of each index band on the identification of road surface